jehmal/opencode/docs/SUB-SESSIONS-GUIDE.md

 1. Ensure you're in the correct parent session
 2. The fallback will show ALL sub-sessions if none found for current
-3. Check that the task tool completed successfully
+3. Check that the task tool completed successfuly

 ### SDK Limitations